 Alongside this support, businesses and self-employed individuals may also be able to benefit from the following schemes (subject to certain eligibility requirements):

 Has been re-opened to provide financial assistance to any qualifying business to ensure they can continue to pay their employees throughout the Circuit Break Lockdown.

 - Manx Earnings Replacement Allowance (MERA)

-Provides an income of £200 a week to people who have either been laid off or made redundant from their employment, or have lost their self-employed work, since 4 January 2021.
-Re-introduced from 11th January 2021 and payable to qualifying persons for a 3-week period up to 31st January 2021.
+Provides an income of £230 a week to people who have either been laid off or made redundant from their employment, or have lost their self-employed work, since 3rd March 2021.